chrberndt/liferay-docker-examples/README.md

 # liferay-docker-examples
-Explore an demonstrate the how to use Liferay with Docker.
+Explore and demonstrate how to use Liferay with Docker.